Natural Gas 5 min read

 It’s crucial to have reliable support for gas engine maintenance and optimization.
 PowerUP excels in offering high-quality gas engine services and spare parts, ensuring their optimal performance and durability.
 Our services encompass gas engine repair and upgrades, field and remote service, as well as many others to keep engines operating efficiently.

 We provide a comprehensive range of gas engine spare parts, including cylinder heads, pistons, and spark plugs, all engineered to meet or exceed industry standards.
-Using PowerUP’s spare parts and consumables for Jenbacher® and MWM® engines can significantly reduce downtime and maintenance expenses, thereby enhancing overall engine performance.
+Using PowerUP’s spare parts and consumables suitable for brands like INNIO Jenbacher®, MWM® and Caterpillar® engines can significantly reduce downtime and maintenance expenses, thereby enhancing overall engine performance.

 Our unwavering commitment to quality and innovation allows us to support various industries with dependable and efficient solutions, making PowerUP a valuable partner in the maintenance and optimization of gas engine operations.